 Virginia and New Mexico have both legalized adult-use cannabis and included homegrow provisions while New Jersey did not.

-Democratic Governor Ralph Northam signed legislation into law yesterday legalizing adult-use cannabis possession and establishing an enactment date for commercial production and retail sales.
+Governor Ralph Northam (D) signed legislation legalizing adult-use cannabis possession and establishing an enactment date for commercial production and retail sales.

 “Today, together, we celebrate an extraordinary victory for cannabis justice in the Commonwealth.”
 Virginia NORML Executive Director Jenn Michelle Pedini said at the signing ceremony.
 Pedini also serves as NORML’s Development Director.

-“Still, we have so much more work ahead, and NORML remains committed to continuing our efforts on behalf of Virginians, with the legislature, with the administration, and with the new Cannabis Control Authority to make sure we do get this right,” she added.
+“We have so much more work ahead.
+NORML remains committed to continuing our efforts on behalf of Virginians, with the legislature, with the administration, and with the new Cannabis Control Authority to make sure we do get this right,” she added.

 Senate Bill 1406 for legalization was introduced by Senator Adam Ebbin (D-30) and Senate President Pro Tempore Senator Louise Lucas (D-18), and House Bill 2312.